Adam Lippes: Own Label

 In 2004, Lippes launched his own collection of cotton basics under the label ADAM + EVE.
 Following an appearance on The Oprah Winfrey show, and investment from The Atelier Fund, a Compagnie Richemont Investment Vehicle the company evolved from cotton basics into wider contemporary collections, known as ADAM.

 Lippes was inducted into the Council of Fashion Designers of America in 2007, and staged his first formal runway show New York Fashion Week 2007, making the cover of Women's Wear Daily.
 Vanity Fair put him on its "Next Establishment" list in October 2007.
 ADAM opened its own shops in New York City, Buffalo, and Bryn Mawr, Pennsylvania and worked with Mango with collections sold around the world.

 In August 2010, ADAM was acquired by Kellwood Company.
 After the parting of Kellwood's CEO Michael Kramer, Lippes bought back his label in 2012.

 In 2013, the Adam Lippes brand made its debut.
 The Adam Lippes brand is based on Lippes's core concept of understated and luxurious designer sportswear with an emphasis on refined fabrics and tailoring.
 The collection was met with critical acclaim and appears regularly in the press and on style influencers worldwide.

-Adam Lippes produces four collections annually: Pre-Spring, Spring/Summer, Press-Fall, and Fall/Winter.
+Adam Lippes produces four collections annually: Pre-Spring, Spring/Summer, Pre-Fall, and Fall/Winter.
 The brand is represented in over 75 luxury retailers in 20 nations and online.
 Current retailers include Bergdorf Goodman, Matches, Neiman Marcus, Net-a-Porter, and Saks Fifth Avenue.

 For Fall 2015, Adam Lippes was the annual designer partnership with Target.

+On Inauguration Day 2025, Melania Trump wore one of his dresses, a navy silk wool double-breasted coat, combined with a black and white hat designed by New York-based milliner Eric Javits.
+Beneath her coat, there was a silk wool pencil skirt and an ivory silk crepe blouse, all in white.
+The First Lady had previously worn Lippes several times.
+Michelle Obama, Jill Biden and Kamala Harris also favored creations by the New York designer.